 - Must abide by season dates, methods, limits, and tagging/checking requirements.

 - Must use landowner permits only on their qualifying property.
-To hunt on other land, landowners and lessees must purchase regular permits.
+To hunt on other land, landowners must purchase regular permits.

 - Must be at least 6 years old to obtain landowner permits.

 - May use their landowner permits to take deer on their land during archery deer season and all portions of the firearms season including the urban zones and antlerless portions (if their property is located in one of the open areas).

 - With 75 or more acres in more than one county must comply with landowner antlerless deer limits for each county.